KIZI/antigen-covid-tests-knowledge-graph/doc/article.md

 We transformed the input XML data to RDF/XML via an XSL transformation followed by SPARQL Update operations for post-processing.
 We automated the data processing and test execution by a script based on Jena command-line tools.^[<https://jena.apache.org/documentation/tools>]
+This is a small knowledge graph of around 10 thousand RDF triples, so we validated it as a whole.

 All artifacts we developed in this effort, such as competency questions, are available as open source.^[<https://github.com/jindrichmynarz/antigen-covid-tests-knowledge-graph>]